-- a content contains the content of each url - a parse_text contains the parsed text of each url - a parse_data contains outlinks and metadata parsed from each url - a crawl_parse contains the outlink urls, used to update the crawldb - 5.
+- a crawl_fetch contains the status of fetching each url - a content contains the content of each url - a parse_text contains the parsed text of each url - a parse_data contains outlinks and metadata parsed from each url - a crawl_parse contains the outlink urls, used to update the crawldb - 5.
 The indexes are Lucene-format indexes.